MayuRuru/GetTicket/README.md

 ### Next steps:

 - Testing all components and API rendering
-- Adding UX/UI functionalities such as CRUD functions to edit, add or delete items from the ticket
+- Adding UX/UI such as CRUD functionalities to edit, add or delete items from the ticket